Iterative Learning and Extremum Seeking for Repetitive Time-Varying Mappings: Main results

-which is the uniform convergence.
-Then, apply the $k$-dependent contraction mapping, we can conclude the result. \end{IEEEproof} }}

-\begin{remark} Theorem \ref{thm_ilc1} shows that the trajectory of the disturbance-free MLB system (\ref{eqn:i-type-ilc}) will ultimately converge to a fixed trajectory, which is parameterized by $\beta$ and $x^*$.
+\begin{remark} Theorem \ref{thm_ilc1} shows that the trajectory of the approximation-error-free MLB system (\ref{eqn:i-type-ilc}) will ultimately converge to a fixed trajectory, which is parameterized by $\beta$ and $x^*$.
 From (\ref{eqn:t_inf}), it is clear that $0$ is a solution to the equation $x=T_\infty(x)$.
 From (\ref{eqn:y_inf}), one can see that $y_\infty$ will approach 0 if $\beta\to0$.
-But will $y_\infty$ be $0$ if $\beta=0$?
+However, will $y_\infty$ be $0$ if $\beta=0$?
 From Lemma \ref{lem1}, it is known that the contraction mapping method will fail when $\beta=0$.
-Thus, we use another way to prove that conjecture in the following theorem. \end{remark}
+Thus, we use another way to prove the claim in the theorem below. \end{remark}

-Before presenting the theorem, we have to make a remark on this particular case $\beta=0$.
-In the following theorem, we will abandon $\Gamma_k$ but use a constant gain $\Gamma$ (positive definite matrix, not necessary restricting to $\alpha Q/2$) instead.
+Before presenting the theorem, however, we have to make a remark on this particular case $\beta=0$.
+In the following, we will abandon $\Gamma_k$ but use a constant gain $\Gamma$ (positive definite matrix, not necessary restricting to $\alpha Q/2$) instead.
 The reasons for doing so are twofold.
-First, (\ref{eqn:gamma_k}) suggests that $\Gamma_k$ will be ill-defined, since $\gamma_k\to\infty$.
-Second, as Remark \ref{rem1} states, the motivation of introducing $\beta$ is to handle the ``control input disturbance'', and the gain $\Gamma_k$ becomes $k$-varying because of $\beta$; now we are hereby dealing with ``disturbance''-free control system.
+First, (\ref{eqn:gamma_k}) suggests that $\Gamma_k$ will be ill-defined, since {{$\gamma_k$ will be not defined when $\beta=0$}}.
+Second, as Remark \ref{rem1} states, the motivation of introducing $\beta$ is to handle the approximation error, and the gain $\Gamma_k$ becomes $k$-varying because of $\beta$; now we are hereby dealing with approximation-error-free control system.